Amber Campbell

 High School:

-• Lettered in Basketball and Track & Field
+• Lettered in volleyball, basketball, and track & field for three years.

 • Five-time NCAA All American